Emergency Dentist – Abingdon, VA

 Most of us know that if a medical emergency strikes, you should call 911 for immediate help.
 But what should you do if you have a dental emergency, like a knocked-out tooth or an unbearable toothache?
 In these situations, we encourage you to call Amburgey Dental right away.
 Our team can quickly schedule an appointment to get you out of pain.
-If you find yourself with a sudden dental emergency, the smile-saving emergency dentistry in Abingdon, VA is only a phone call away!
+If you find yourself with a sudden dental emergency, timely care is only a phone call away!

 Why Choose Amburgey Dental for Emergency Dentistry?